62050131/control-direction-withGo/README.md

 # control-direction-withGo
 Hello every one!
-This project is to control a rover that explore Mars planet.the mission control already gave us a rover instructions to move into specific directions and positions.
+This project is to control a rover that explore Mars planet.The mission control already gave us a rover instructions to move into specific directions and positions.
 # Rules
 Step1: Write a code that read a file in specific format.<br />